fdietze/website/README.md

 The repository is prepared for deployment with GitHub Pages through GitHub Actions.

 - The workflow builds the site in CI and uploads the generated `public/` directory.
+- Posts are organized as Zola page bundles, with article assets colocated next to each `index.md`.
-- Legacy blog post URLs such as `/2021/08/29/improving-the-hacker-news-ranking-algorithm.html` are preserved by a required post-build normalization step.
+- Legacy blog post URLs such as `/2021/08/29/improving-the-hacker-news-ranking-algorithm.html` are preserved through Zola aliases that redirect to the canonical bundle URLs.
 - The custom domain should remain configured in the repository's GitHub Pages settings as `felx.me`.

 ## Licensing